Safeguarding statement

 Purpose

-Safeguarding is a statutory responsibility and this Policy and Procedure document outlines the core details of that responsibility to ensure compliance with UK government legislation, policy, guidance, research and good practice.
+Safeguarding is a statutory responsibility.
+Our safeguarding policies and procedures outline the core details of that responsibility to ensure compliance with UK government legislation, policy, guidance, research and good practice.

 Scope

-This Policy and Procedure covers all work in the UK however local authority procedures vary as does devolved nation legislation requirements.
-All staff and volunteers must ensure they are aware of the practice requirements pertinent to the relevant area including the ’Getting It Right For Every Child (GIRFEC)’ policy in Scotland.
+Our policies and procedures cover all work in the UK, however local authority procedures vary as does devolved nation legislation requirements.
+All staff and volunteers must ensure they are aware of the practice requirements pertinent to the relevant area.

-The Trustees have a duty of care which includes taking necessary steps to safeguard and protect children.
-They will act in children’s best interests and ensure that they take all reasonable steps to prevent any harm to them.
-Trustees also have duties to manage risk and to protect Action for ME’s assets and reputation[1].
-Trustees should also refer to the Governance Framework for a more detailed summary of their safeguarding responsibilities.
+The Trustees have a duty of care which includes taking necessary steps to safeguard and protect children, young people and vulnerable adults.
+They will act in children, young people and vulnerable adults’ best interests and ensure that they take all reasonable steps to prevent any harm to them.

-All staff and volunteers have a responsibility to refer any relevant concerns that they have to a senior manager and to take a child-centred approach.
+All staff and volunteers have a responsibility to refer any relevant concerns that they have to a senior manager, escalating urgently if required.

-All staff and volunteers working with children will be required to undertake a DBS check, at the appropriate level required.
+All staff or volunteers working directly with children, young people and vulnerable adults will be required to undertake a DBS check, at the appropriate level required.

-If we feel that the child is at immediate risk and needs urgent medical care, we will call an ambulance plus the Police if urgent protection is required.
-This includes a child or young person who is suicidal and threatening immediate harm.
+If we feel that someone is at immediate risk and needs urgent medical care, we will call an ambulance plus the Police if urgent protection is required.
+This includes a child, young person or vulnerable adult who is suicidal and threatening immediate harm.

 We will inform the person that we are making the call unless to do so would cause further or potential harm.
 We will provide all requested information and keep a record of information shared.